All proposals must be submitted with the proposal form found at the bottom of this page. Below are format guidelines for submitting your report.

 EXECUTE THE APPROPRIATE AGREEMENT BELOW IN ORDER TO RECEIVE FUNDS.

-If you are soliciting funds from other agencies, please indicate the name and amount you are requesting in this section.
+OTHER FUNDING SOURCES: Choose from the drop-down box either "Requested", "Awarded" or "None" If you are soliciting funds from other agencies, please indicate the name and amount you are requestingor was awarded in this section.

 Please prepare a budget which reflects your needs for the entire project, up to three years.
 WTFRC does not pay overhead charges, tuition for graduate students, publication costs, and does not fund travel to professional society meetings, including research reviews. travel budgets must contain only those costs which are directly related to the proposed project.
 If you are working with other institutions, itemize the budget for each entity.